Sedgewick Archives Gallery and Museum

 Donations are gratefully accepted and a tax receipt will be issued.

 Sedgewick Historical Society would also like to invite you to check out the Goose Creek School.

 Goose Creek School

-Goose Creek School is a turn-of-the-century rural school (used from 1912-1957) that was moved to the Museum and set up as a “hands on” part of the Sedgewick Museum.
+Goose Creek School is a turn-of-the-century rural school (used from 1912-1957) that was moved into Town and set up as a “hands on” part of the Sedgewick Museum.
 The school contains the original Waterman-Waterbury heater and blackboard, large artifacts, and exhibits.

 The one room schoolhouse is one of the historical icons that once dotted the Alberta landscape.
 Built in 1912, Goose Creek School was located south-east of the Town of Sedgewick on SE-24-42-12-W4.